JenieX/web-development-with-jonas/html-css-course/05-Components/README.md

   - `<button class="dot">&nbsp;</button>`
   - `<button class="dot">&NonBreakingSpace;</button>`
 - Use class variations with `--`.
 E.g. When main is `dot`, a variation can be `dot--fill`
+- `margin: 0 auto;` is used to center an element inside its parent, but only if it has the `width` property set.

 ---